surjakanta7718/pro-demo/README.md

 # pro-demo
-This is a demo practice for Git &amp;  GitHub
+This is a demo practice for Git &amp;  GitHub.